jbensmann/mouseless/README.md

 sudo mouseless --config ~/.config/mouseless/config.yaml
 ```

-Note that after starting, you should release all keys and wait one second before typing again, otherwise keys might get
+> **Note:** After starting, release all keys and wait one second before typing.
+Otherwise, keys might get stuck in the
-stuck in the pressed state (if that happens, stop mouseless and press the stuck key before starting again).
+> pressed state.
+If that happens, stop mouseless and press the stuck key before starting again.

 For troubleshooting, you can use the --debug flag to show more verbose log messages.